ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 dered stomach, a tea-spoonful of salt is a certain cure.
 In the violent internal aching, termed cholic, add a
 tea spoonful of salt to a pint of cotd water—drink it,
-_.1 Lori • it onn nf&#x27; tlip .unppflipst
+and go to bed; it is one of the speediest remedies
 known.
 The same will revive a person who seems
 to be almost dead from receiving a very heavy fall,
-kc.
+&amp;.C.
-In an apoplertic fit, no time should be lost in pour­
+In an apoplectic fit, no time should be lost in pour­
 ing down salt and water, if sufficient sensibility re­
 main to allow of swallowing; if not, the head must
 be sponged with cold water until the sense returns,